 Our Board of Directors currently consists of eight members and is divided into three classes, which we have designated as Classes I, II and III.
 Each director is elected for a three-year term of office, with one class of directors being elected at each annual meeting of stockholders.
-The Class II directors will be elected at this year's Annual Meeting.
-The term of the Class III directors (including Ms. Obregon-Jimenez, if she is elected at this year's Annual Meeting) expires at our 2021 Annual Meeting of Stockholders and the term of the Class I directors (including Ms. Rhodes, if she is elected at this year's Annual Meeting) expires at our 2022 Annual Meeting of Stockholders.
+The current Class I directors, and one Class III director appointed in 2021, will be up for election at this year's Annual Meeting.
+The term of the Class II directors expires at our 2023 Annual Meeting of Stockholders, and the term of the Class III directors expires at our 2024 Annual Meeting of Stockholders.
 Each director holds office until their successor is duly elected and qualified or until their earlier death, resignation or removal.
-Edward Rogas, Jr. was previously elected by stockholders at the 2018 Annual Meeting of Stockholders, and Lothar Maier and Kelley Steven-Weiss were previously elected by stockholders at the 2019 Annual Meeting of Stockholders.
+Rebeca Obregon-Jimenez and Kelley Steven-Waiss were previously elected by stockholders at the 2021 Annual Meeting of Stockholders, and Raymond A. Link, Michael D. Slessor, and Thomas St. Dennis were previously elected by stockholders at the 2020 Annual Meeting of Stockholders.
+Mr. Titinger was appointed to the Board on June 7, 2021 to fill a vacancy on our Board of Directors and was recommended to the Governance and Nominating Committee by a non-management director.